kwhite2/git/lessons.md

 	cd git

 to enter the lesson folder, since the lesson repository is simply called `git`.
 Use the `ls` command to take a look at the various files in the lesson folder.

+Cloning can be especially useful when you're joining a group project that is hosted on GitHub, and you want your changes to eventually be pushed and shared with that same repository.

+Forking is a step you migth take before closing, if you want to establish a separate home for the future changes you make to the repository on your GitHub account rather than push to an existing folder owned by someone else on GitHub.

+## Forking

+**Forking** a repository means making a copy of someone else's repository on GitHub, and saving it to your account on GitHub.
+This function happens within GitHub, and has nothing to do with what is happening on your local machine.

+For example, go to [the repository for this workshop](https://github.com/DHRI-Curriculum/git) on GitHub.
+Note the `Fork` button in the upper right hand corner.
+By clicking that button, you could fork, or copy, this repository to your account.
+In the upper left hand corner, it would say your account name instead of `DHRI-Curriculum`, instead it will reference our account below after `forked from`.

+Your local machine would come into play when you want to **clone** that repository so you can work on it locally.
+This also means that when you push those changes to GitHub, you would be pushing them to a forked repository associated with your own account.

+## Challenge

+As we're the end of this lesson, here's a challenge that tests how much you've learned through this introduction.

+1. Fork and clone [the repository for this workshop](https://github.com/DHRI-Curriculum/git).
+Note not only *what* you are doing, but also *where* you working when completing these two different tasks.
+2. Make changes to the files on your local machine.
+Remember to save them!
+3. Use the 3-step process of stage, commit and push to return the amended files to the repository on GitHub.